yapweijun1996/Codex-v3/README.md

 ```

 The sidebar toggle appears on the right so it is reachable for right-handed mobile use.
 The header also includes a skip link for accessibility and optional theme toggle support.

+## Theming

+Core colors are defined with CSS variables so both the dark and light themes stay consistent.
+The selected theme is stored in `localStorage` and applied early in the document head to prevent flashes of the wrong colors.
+Update `:root` variables in `style.css` to customize surface and border shades across the app.